-Warnings/Disclaimers: Um…no spoilers, just angst.
-FMA does not belong to me, no profit was made in the creation of this story.
+Warnings/Disclaimers: No spoilers, FMA does not belong to me, no profit was in the creation of this story.

 Fandom: Fullmetal Alchemist

 Summary: Jean didn't really have to knock on Roy's door, he had a small, indistinguishable key on his key ring, but as Second Lieutenant Havoc , it wasn't proper to acknowledge that he had a key within his possession.
 He was picking up Mustang as his chauffeur, not his date.

 Jean didn't really have to knock on Roy's door, he had a small, indistinguishable key on his key ring, but as Second Lieutenant Havoc , it wasn't proper to acknowledge that he had a key within his possession.
 He was picking up Mustang as his chauffeur, not his date, and so he knocked.
 Usually Mustang was already out of his house, however after the last few nights, Havoc understood if the Colonel's schedule ran a minute or so later than usual.
 In so long, or course, that Lieutenant Hawkeye didn't find them too tardy.
 She would discipline the Colonel more harshly than Havoc, but he felt more compelled by his respect for Riza's strong character than her wrath.

 "You didn't need to come to the door Lieutenant," Roy greeted.
 His ungloved hands were still buttoning the collar of his white shirt.
 Havoc smiled slightly, and though Roy didn't return it, he didn't feel too awkward, and kept smiling, Roy arched an eyebrow.
 "We're already running late, Jean."